Fleeing or Evading a Police Officer in Columbus

-In Columbus, attempting to elude a police officer carries penalties that can include costly fines, suspension of your driver’s license, and even jail time.
+In Columbus, evading an officer carries penalties that can include costly fines, suspension of your driver’s license, and even jail time.

 As a former Prosecutor, I know both sides of the courtroom.
 I can help you.